 External validation has been studied more extensively.
 Studies using simulated clinical prediction models based on different predictors showed a decline in model performance when externally validated [28, 30].
 A study from 2019 examining the risk prediction models in the management of acute kidney injury [31] concluded that external validation often led to reduced model accuracy.

-The combined results of this study, the studies on model transfer and the studies on external validation would suggest indiscriminate model transfers could lead to detrimental clinical consequences, but also that clinically beneficial model transfers could be identified.
+The combined results of this study and the studies on model transfer and the studies on external validation would suggest indiscriminate model transfers could lead to detrimental clinical consequences, but also that clinically beneficial model transfers are possible.
+The challenge then lies in knowing a priori what transfers that will lead to improved performance.

 Strengths and limitations